terrortylor/neovim-environment/README.md

 NOTE: [This stackoverflow](https://stackoverflow.com/questions/20929336/git-submodule-add-a-git-directory-is-found-locally-issue) was useful when I got submodule issues adding and removing plugins this way.

+# Custom Functions
+## TabbedQuicklist
+Opens a new tab with the quicklist open and first item selected.

 # Noteworthy Key Mappings
 Checkout the `shared.vim` file, most of is is commented.